eddysolo/MR-Motion-Phantom-Platform/README.md

-An open-source platform for simulating internal organ motion by Eddy Solomon and Leeor Alon
+An open-source platform for simulating internal organ motion, by Eddy Solomon and Leeor Alon

 Citation:
-If you use the code for the motion phaotm, please cite our ISMRM abstract: https://archive.ismrm.org/2023/5236.html
+If you use the design code for the motion phantom, please cite our ISMRM 2023 abstract: https://archive.ismrm.org/2023/5236.html